-As the COVID-19 pandemic restrictions eased during 2022, subrecipients of the city were able to make gains on much of their previous activity performance issues.
-Subrecipients, especially those working in improvements to housing, still experience some difficulties completing projects.
-Supply chain issues and labor shortages are still impacting the ability to complete projects.
+Supply chain issues and labor shortages also continue to impact the ability to complete projects.
 However, the strategies put in place between the city and subrecipients is currently working to get back on track, particularly with CDBG timeliness of expenditures.
-The hope is to complete the majority of PY2021 activities and a good portion of PY2022 activities by June 30, 2022.
+The majority of PY2022 activities and a good portion of PY2023 activities should be completed by June 30, 2023.

 In addition to the impacts of COVID-19 on project performance, new staffing at the city has been substantial.
-Over the past three years, there are five new members of the Community Investment Division.
-On top of making any needed changes to procedures, new city staff has had to spend time learning the grant programs, understanding city policies, and becoming familiar with our subrecipients and their funded activities.
+Over the past three years, there are six new members of the Community Development Division.
+Significant time has been expended on improving relationships with other city departments, creating policies and procedures for our Division that work cooperatively with staff outside of Community Planning and Economic Development, learning the grant programs, and becoming familiar with our subrecipients and their funded activities.

-From the start of the 2019-2024 Consolidated Plan, the following activities utilized federal dollars to support low income individuals or families and ensure the resulting performance (based on 2021 final reporting):
+From the start of the 2019-2024 Consolidated Plan, the following activities utilized federal dollars to support low income individuals or families and ensure the resulting performance (based on Program Year 2022 final reporting):